FlyingDomotic/FF_SmsServer32/README.md

 - syslogServer: (default="") name or IP of syslog server
 - syslogPort: (default=514) port of syslog server
 - ntpServer: (default= "") name or IP of NTP server to use
-- ntpParameters: (default="CET-1CEST,M3.5.0,M10.5.0/3") specification of time zone (should be sepcified when using either NTP or GSM network for time synchronization)
+- ntpParameters: (default="CET-1CEST,M3.5.0,M10.5.0/3") specification of time zone (should be specified when using either NTP or GSM network for time synchronization)
 - mqttServer: (default="") name or IP of MQTT server
 - mqttPort: (default=1883) port of MQTT server
 - mqttUser: (default="") user name to use to identify on MQTT server